marsupialtail/quokka/README.md

 Quokka is a fast data processing engine whose core consists of ~1000 lines of Python code.
 However it can be leveraged to obtain near-peak performance on SQL queries on data "lakes" with CSV and Parquet file formats.
 It is often several times faster than SparkSQL and an order of magnitude faster than Dask.

 Quokka stands on the shoulders of giants.
-It uses [Ray](https://github.com/ray-project/ray) for task scheduling, Redis for pub/sub, [Polars](https://github.com/pola-rs/polars) for relational algebra kernels and [Apache Arrow](https://github.com/apache/arrow) for I/O. All of those are backed by efficient C++/Rust implementations.
+It uses [Ray](https://github.com/ray-project/ray) for task scheduling, Redis for lineage logging, [Polars](https://github.com/pola-rs/polars) for relational algebra kernels and [Apache Arrow](https://github.com/apache/arrow) for I/O. All of those are backed by efficient C++/Rust implementations.
 Quokka is a high-performance way of piecing them all together.

 The core Quokka runtime API allows you to construct a computation DAG with stateful executors. *Any* data source can be used, CSV/Parquet on Disk/S3 (apps/tpch-), Iceberg/DeltaLake/Hudi, bucket of images (apps/pinecone.py), Ethereum blockchain through web3 APIs, transactional database CDC endpoints etc. If you have some esoteric data source that you want to run analytics on, please send me a challenge as a Github issue.